Discover to which package a file belongs to

 Query related packages from repository packages with DNF

-To show what files are in a package, use the rpm command.
+To show what files are provided by an installed package, use the rpm command.

 rpm -ql package